jliujack/yellowcake/content/pages/contact.md

 email: administrator@legalandwise.com
 locations: []
 meta:
-  description: This is a meta description.
+  description: If you have any legal questions regarding investments and
+    transactions in China, please contact us for advice.
-  title: Contact Page
+  title: Contact Chinese Lawyer
 ---
 Our team is happy to answer any legal questions regarding investments and transactions in China.
 Fill out the form and we'll get back to you as soon as possible.